 Worth noting: the $3M figure in the title is conservative.
 It represents the difference between the original $9M target (which assumed no QoE haircut) and the $11.4M actual.
 If you compare against the $7M the company would have received without preparation, the true value created was $4.4M.
 Either way, the ROI on the engagement was extraordinary.

-What the Buyer Said
+What the Buyer Sees

 • Adjustments identified: 3 (vs. typical 15–30 for similar-sized transactions)

-• Total EBITDA adjustment: ($38K) — a 1.7% haircut vs. the industry average of 12–18%
+• Total EBITDA adjustment: a low-single-digit % haircut vs. the industry average of 12–18%

-• Data room questions: 94% answered from existing documentation within 24 hours
+• Data room questions: 90%+ answered from existing documentation within 24 hours

-• Time from LOI to close: 67 days (vs. 90-day average for similar transactions)
+• Time from LOI to close: ~67 days (vs. 90-day average for similar transactions)

 The deal closed three weeks ahead of the original timeline.
 In M&A, speed matters — every additional week in diligence is another week for the deal to fall apart, for market conditions to shift, or for the buyer to find a reason to retrade.
 A compressed timeline isn't just convenient.
 It's a material risk reduction for the seller.

-The ROI of Exit Preparation
+The Value of Exit Preparation

 EBITDA improvement ($1.4M → $2.2M at 5.2×) +$4,400,000